joshbegley/nyt-latest/previous.md

 `After days of record temperatures in Western Europe, the extreme heat is easing there.
 Now, Central Europe is facing days of dangerous swelter.`\
 https://www.nytimes.com/2026/06/28/world/europe/central-europe-heat-wave.html

-**Venezuela Live Updates: Rescuers Battle Through Aftershocks in Search for Survivors**\
+**Venezuela Live Updates: Window to Find Survivors Is Closing as Rescuers Battle Through Aftershocks**\
 `More than three days after twin earthquakes devastated the Venezuelan coast, the rescue effort faced chaos and delays as the chances of finding survivors diminished.`\
 https://www.nytimes.com/live/2026/06/28/world/venezuela-earthquake